How I Help

 Aging is something many of us believe happens to us.
 It’s true, in the sense that we cannot prevent it from happening.
-But if we believe that it happens to us and we can’t control it, we couldn’t be more mistaken.
+But if we believe that it happens to us and we have no say in how it happens, we couldn’t be more mistaken.

-The time from mid-life on is one we absolutely can control.
+The time from mid-life on is one we absolutely can design.
 We can choose to see it as a sad, miserable time, or one of vibrance and amazement.
-We can choose to bemoan our wrinkles (or try everything to avoid them), or see them as part of the stories of our lives.
+We can choose to bemoan our wrinkles (or try everything to avoid them), or see them as part of the magical stories of the lives we’re living.
 We can choose to fundamentally get busy living, or get busy dying.

 I can tell you, for sure, that I’m all for getting busy living.
 And what I know is that the more we focus on our aliveness, the more aliveness we’ll have.
 Your life…your destiny.